 I am a geologist whose research integrates aspects of structural geology, stratigraphy, and geomorphology to understand the evolution of orogenic systems and their associated foreland basins.
-Much of my work is field-based, but I also incorporate landscape evolution models and utilize remotely sensed topographic and imagery data.
-I am transitioning from being a SESE Exploration Postdoctoral Research Fellow at Arizona State University to working on a project funded by NSF with me as a Co-PI investigating linkages between tectonics, climate, and topography within the Greater Caucasus.
+Much of my work is field-based, but I also incorporate landscape evolution models, remotely sensed topographic / satellite data, and various geochronologic techniques into my research.
+I have recently started as an Assistant Professor at Louisiana State University and am currently looking for interested graduate students.

 - Summer 2017 - I'm excited to announce that I'll be starting as an Assistant Professor at Louisiana State University in the fall of 2017, look for more updates soon!

 - September 2016 - Another successful field season in the Caucasus, back in the states with river sands from Azerbaijan to complete our erosion rate transect along the southern margin of the Greater Caucasus!

 - June 2016 - New paper published in Earth and Planetary Science Letters on climate, tectonics, and topography in the Greater and Lesser Caucasus, article is now available.

 - March 2016 - New paper published in Earth Surface Processes and Landforms on influence of rock strength on landscape evolution, article is now available.